-Public Staff witness Ellis testified that the Oconee Unit 1 and Unit 2 outages were within the scope of expected plant operations and that overall, except for Catawba and McGuire Unit 2, the DEC nuclear fleet performed well during the test year.
+Public Staff witness Ellis testified that the Oconee Unit 1 and Unit 2 outages were within the scope of expected plant operations and that overall, except for Catawba and

+McGuire Unit 2, the DEC nuclear fleet performed well during the test year.
 No other party contested the reasonableness and prudence of DEC's operation of its nuclear or fossil/hydro generation system.
-Based upon the evidence in the record, the Commission concludes that any issues with respect to the performance of Catawba and McGuire Unit 2 are adequately addressed and resolved in the Stipulation and DEC managed its other baseload plants prudently and efficiently so as to minimize fuel and fuel-related costs.
+Based upon the evidence in the record, the Commission concludes that except with respect to the performance of Catawba and McGuire 2 that led to the exclusion of replacement power costs as described in the Stipulation, DEC managed its baseload plants prudently and efficiently so as to minimize fuel and fuelrelated costs.